-• Install the indoor unit once the following conditions are satisfied and after receiving the customer approval.

-- 1. The indoor unit must be within a maintenance space. - 2.
-The indoor unit must be free from any obstacles in path of the air inlet and outlet, and must allow spreading of air throughout the room.
+- Install the indoor unit once the following conditions are satisfied and after receiving the customer approval. - 1.
+The indoor unit must keep a maintenance space. - The indoor unit must be free from any obstacles in path of the air inlet and outlet, and must allow spreading of air throughout the room.